Global Design

 Michael Kaplan /

-There's the Real Estate Services division, which provides real estate appraisal services, real estate strategy and support for real estate research and transactions: taking on leases, renegotiating leases, selling and buying real estate assets, CPI, Vefa and Befa.
+There's the Real Estate Services division, which covers not only real estate appraisal, but also real estate strategy and assistance with property searches and transactions: taking on leases, renegotiating leases, selling and buying real estate assets, CPI, Vefa, Befa.

 Olivier Neuman /

 In 2023, this real estate consultancy division had its best year since our creation!
-In the Île-de-France region, we are close to the 80,000 m² mark for our end-user customers.
+In the Île-de-France region, we are close to 80,000 sq.m. of space transacted by our end-user customers.

 While the macroeconomic context is not favorable...